What Is a USDA Certified Biobased® Product?

 students-cups-containers

-The turn toward biobased products has also been well-received in fleet maintenance, where oils derived from organic contents are not only advantageous to the environment but for the health of workers who lubricate vehicle parts on a daily basis.
+The turn toward USDA Certified Biobased Products has also been well-received in fleet maintenance, where oils derived from organic contents are not only advantageous to the environment but for the health of workers who lubricate vehicle parts on a daily basis.

 In the mid-2000s, the fleet crew at Tennessee’s Oak Ridge National Laboratory (ORNL) switched to vegetable-derived oil to lubricate corroded auto parts.
 Turns out, the biobased oil could separate stuck-together parts as quickly and easily as any petroleum-based lubricant.
 Two years after ORNL made the switch, the facility estimated that it was using only five spray bottles of the biobased oil per year for maintenance on its 500-vehicle fleet.